-Relation to other tasks: This task will incorporate performance metrics (Task 3), spatial model complexity and operating models (Tasks 4 and 8), and management procedures (Task 5).
+Relation to other tasks: This task will incorporate performance metrics (Task 2), spatial model complexity and operating models (Task 3 and Task 7), and management procedures (Task 4).

-Description: To date, we have used an equilibrium model to introduce the concepts of a MSE.
+Description: Prior to 2017, the MSAB used an equilibrium model to introduce the concepts of a MSE.
 This model was used in a web-based application (the Shiny tool) because it produced results quickly and allowed MSAB members to change a few management options and see equilibrium outcomes related to biomass and yield.
 Those equilibrium outcomes are long-term averages of quantities that have natural variation (e.g., catches) if the fishery took place for an infinite amount of time.